RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/filter_BuriedUnsatHbonds_type.md

 -   **cutoff**: The upper threshold for counted buried unsat H-bonds, above which the filter fails
 -   **probe_radius**: probe radius to use for SASA buriedness calculations; default is grabbed from sasa_calculator_probe_radius in options code, which defaults to 1.4
 -   **burial_cutoff**: used to determine burial; deafault legacy SASA atomic_burial_cutoff is 0.3; default VSASA cutoff is 0.1; if use_sc_neighbors=true, default becomes 4.4 or can be user-specified to sc_neighbor cutoff that is desired
+-   **probe_radius_apo**: If set greater than 0, use a different probe_radius for the apo phase of use_ddG_style.
+-   **burial_cutoff_apo**: If set greater than 0, use a different burial_cutoff for the apo phase of use_ddG_style.
 -   **residue_surface_cutoff**: cutoff to determine which residues are surface if ignore_surface_res=true; default is 45.0 for SASA, 20.0 for VSASA and 2.0 if use_sc_neighbors=true
+-   **atomic_depth_selection**: Include only atoms past a certain depth.
+Depth is from edge of SASA surface to center of atom.
+Pose converted to poly-VAL before SASA surface calculation. -1 to disable.
+-   **atomic_depth_probe_radius**: Probe radius for atomic_depth_selection.
+Set this high to exclude pores.
+Set this low to allow the SASA surface to enter pores.
 -   **use_reporter_behavior**: report as filter score the type of unsat turned on; this is now TRUE by default
 -   **use_hbnet_behavior**: no heavy unstas allowed (will return 9999); if no heavy unstas, will count Hpol unsats; FALSE by default; if set to true, will NOT use reporter behavior
 -   **report_all_unsats**: report all unsats